t-lm/statdocs/docs/excel/index.md

 # The Excel add-in

-This section will explain you how to access series hosted on Statit directly in Microsoft Excel.
+This section will show you how to access series directly in Microsoft Excel.

 To achieve this, you are going to use an Excel add-in.